 Q5.
 On the left is a Plaque to the Royal Bath Hospital.
-What date were the first military patients received?
-This is the rear of the hospital area you walked along earlier on the road
+What date did the National Charitable Hospital open near this spot?
+This is the rear of the hospital area you walked along earlier on the road.
+[SP Royal Connection - on plaque for Royal Bath Hospital (Prince)]